These half sour pickles are easy fermented pickles.

 Half-Sours Pickles | Fermenting!

-These pickles are fermented instead of pickled with vinegar.
+These pickles are fermented in a salty brine instead of pickled with vinegar.

 Put the peppercorns, coriander, bay and garlic into a clean quart jar.
 Pack the jar with the cucumbers so that they don't float adding the dill and the pepper as you do.
 Dissolve the salt in water and pour the brine over over the cucumbers, leaving 1 1/2 inches of headspace.
 Push a quart sized freezer bag into the jar and pour some or all of the remaining brine into the bag and seal the bag.
 Keep the jar at room temperature with a dish underneath for brine seepage.